Preprocessing

 knn_graph = pymde.preprocess.k_nearest_neighbors(data, k=10)

 Preprocessing based on neighbors can be thought of as a “sparsifying” operation: they take data and return a sparse graph (the knn_graph).
+For dense data, neighbor computation uses a custom exact k-nearest neighbor algorithm implemented in Rust, accelerated with Rayon and BLAS.

-pymde.preprocess.k_nearest_neighbors(data, k, max_distance=None, verbose=False)
+pymde.preprocess.k_nearest_neighbors(data, k, max_distance=None, knn_method=None, verbose=False)

 Compute k-nearest neighbors, given data matrix or graph.